 The press can load more than 500 rounds per hour.
 It has a 5-station bushing system, meaning that you can change calibers faster than with other presses.
 This model can load almost every kind of cartridge as well.

 Earlier models of this press had a problem ejecting the cartridge; the cartridges jammed a lot.
 This lowered productivity since removing a jammed cartridge takes time.
 Nonetheless, the most recent model comes with an Eject system that keeps the cartridge from jamming.

 There are 5 bushing stations that run at the same time, but this may be both an advantage and a disadvantage at times.
 You can load more rounds each time you lower the lever, sadly, this means you will have to spend more on components.

 You need a specific shell plate for the 5-station bushing system.
 These aren’t hard to find though.
 You can easily find one from wherever you bought the press.
 Additionally, you need to make sure you are using the right dies.
 One of the best things users like about this press is its versatility.

 With a progressive press, many things can go wrong.
 You need to read the manual carefully and follow each instruction as specified.
 Please consider that progressive presses can be harder to understand than single stage presses because of the many stations they have.

 It is complicated for a rookie to use this press since there are many things to consider.
 Due to this, only experienced users may find this press efficient and reliable.

 The RCBS Rock Chucker is an industry classic.
 This single stage press is specially designed to be sturdy and reliable.

 It is easy to operate, and it has many useful features included.
-It won’t be an exaggeration to tag this as the top single stage reloading press.

 This may be the perfect model to get your feet wet in hand reloading.
 It is an ideal press for beginners if the price doesn’t scare them.